Skip to main content

 Open the Status filter dropdown and select Archived.

-Your archived campaigns now appear in the list.
+Your archived campaigns will appear in the list.
 You can view their data, analytics, and sequence structure just like active campaigns.

 How to Unarchive a Campaign